firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-08-the-middening.md

 “Kipper," I heard her voice calling me from the far edge of the pool, “you dozy mare!”
 She was hot with a rage usually reserved for the boys at school or her father.
 I looked for her and saw nothing.

-His hands were on me then, strong as an undertow, and as cold.
+His hands were on me then, strong as an undertow and as cold.
 We fell in without a splash, and he pulled me down and under.
 He put his mouth to mine, and it was metallic and blood-like, a shivery bite.
 He breathed into me all the wrongness of the stray, all my wishes to be away.
 At first it felt right, the way familiar things do.
 We were sinking now, drifting towards the wall that divided the pool from the vast sea.
 There was a hole there, a crack big enough for us, and he had me fast.

 Before he pulled me through the crevice, the surface broke above, the darkness churning with two pale legs and then an arm, the wrist glinting with a single star on a chord.
 Mhairi, always the better swimmer, was coming for me.